Macedonialapadian/Word-embeddings-quantify-100-years-replication/README.md

 This project aims at replicating Garg, Nikhil, et al. "Word embeddings quantify 100 years of gender and ethnic stereotypes."
 Proceedings of the National Academy of Sciences 115.16 (2018): E3635-E3644. which can be find through this [link](https://www.pnas.org/doi/pdf/10.1073/pnas.1720347115)

+The presentation and research report is placed under the 'documents' folder

 ## Directory Setup

 - **Project root:** All scripts should be run from the `code/` directory.